ThibeauWouters/JAX_projection_BNS_A_plus/src/projection_BNS/GW/HQC18/Aplus/README.md

+- `injection_1` -- `injection_30`: Some initial test runs done
     - `injection_8`: has to be rerun
     - `injection_10`: t_c is off
     - `injection_11`: High SNR, local acceptances dropped, so we have to rerun with a finer step size for the local sampler.
     - `injection_27`: Might have needed a bit longer runtime to fully converge.
 But let's still consider it OK.
     - `injection_30`: The posterior looks a bit funny to me.
+- `injection_31`: High SNR test run, agnostic prior on Lambdas as before.